-Due to the huge difference in lengths, load is not transferred to the shorter beams.
-Main reinforcement is provided in shorter span and distribution reinforcement in longer span.
+Due to the huge difference in lengths, the load is not transferred to the shorter beams.
+Main reinforcement is provided in shorter span and distribution reinforcement in a longer span.

 Example: Generally all the Cantilever slabs are one Way slab.
-Chajjas and verandahs are an practical example of one way slab.
+Chajjas and verandahs are a practical example of one way slab.

 #2 Two Way Slab:

-In two way slabs, load will be carried in both the directions.
-So, main reinforcement is provided in both direction for two way slabs.
+In two way slabs, the load will be carried in both the directions.
+So, the main reinforcement is provided in both directions for two way slabs.

-Example: These types of slabs are used in constructing floors of multi storeyed building.
+Example: These types of slabs are used in constructing floors of a multi-storeyed building.